With a Gallic shrug, Fed bids adieu to the recession that wasn't

 In May and June, the Fed staff projections "continued to assume" the U.S. economy would be in recession by the end of the year.

-The more dour outlook disappeared at the July 25-26 meeting, Fed Chair Jerome Powell confirmed recently, with perhaps more details about the staff outlook to come in the minutes from that meeting, which will be released at 2 p.m.
-EDT (1800 GMT) on Wednesday.
+The more dour outlook disappeared at the July 25-26 meeting, according to newly released minutes.

-"The staff now has a noticeable slowdown in growth starting later this year in the forecast, but given the resilience of the economy recently, they are no longer forecasting a recession," Powell said at a press conference after the end of last month's policy meeting.
+"The staff no longer judged that the economy would enter a mild recession toward the end of the year," the minutes said, though the staff still felt the economy would slow to a growth rate below its long-run potential in 2024 and 2025, with inflation falling and risks "tilted to the downside."

-Fed policymakers' projections, which are issued on a quarterly basis, never showed GDP contracting on an annual basis.
+Fed policymakers' projections, which are issued on a quarterly basis and are independent of the staff view, never showed GDP contracting on an annual basis.

 'CHUGGING ALONG'